weiping-playnext/Zenject/README.md

     * The above binding is almost certainly not what you want to do, because it will create an instance of Foo for every interface that Foo has.
 Instead, you almost certainly want to use either `AsCached` or `AsSingle` in this case

-Please feel free to submit any other sources of confusion to sfvermeulen@gmail.com and I will add it here.

 ## <a id="game-object-bind-methods"></a>Game Object Bind Methods

 For bindings that create new game objects (eg. FromComponentInNewPrefab or FromNewComponentOnNewGameObject) there are also two extra bind methods.